Next Start

 To learn more about welding job types, visit our welding career guide.

 UTI’s program was built in conjunction with Lincoln Electric and focuses on teaching students what the industry says matters most.
-According to Chris Hershman, UTI Welding Instructor and Certified Welding Inspector (CWI), this focused and accelerated program allows students to go further in their careers in a shorter amount of time.
-In less than 9 months, students gain skills that might otherwise take years of on-the-job training to acquire.
+According to Chris Hershman, UTI Welding Instructor and Certified Welding Inspector (CWI), this focused and accelerated program allows students to go further in their training in a shorter amount of time.
+In nine months, students gain skills that might otherwise take years of on-the-job training to acquire.

 “We want our students to be smart welders,” says Chris.
 Upon completion of this program, students have the skills they need to be self-sufficient welders, which includes reading some of the most common structural and pipe welding symbols.
-To demonstrate this, students have the opportunity to build a blueprint of their own using welding symbols.
+To demonstrate this, students can build a blueprint of their own using welding symbols.
 “Knowing these symbols builds students’ confidence, and being a confident welder is being a great welder,” Chris shares.

-The 36-week program offered at these campuses helps prepare you for the industry with the skills and experience employers are looking for.1 Interested?
+The UTI program helps prepare you for the industry with the skills and knowledge employers are looking for.
+Interested?
 To learn more details, visit our program page and request more information today.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.